ran-coder/AI-Stress-Manager-App/README.md

 <img width="3713" height="2241" alt="Add text" src="https://github.com/user-attachments/assets/154d9e05-3697-4794-8c35-5298ab703af2" />

 > **Diagram description:**
 > This diagram maps the complete user journey from opening the app to completing a task, centered on the homepage as the main hub.
-Every feature — task logging, the AI Task Coach, and Burnout Forecasting — branches out from and returns to this central point.

 ---
 ## Feature: Task Logging & Check-Ins